 2. Is it a good time to sell?

 If you’re looking to sell right now, the answer is an obvious, “Yes,” since it’s a seller’s market.
 But markets fluctuate, and selling a year from now could not be so profitable.
 Talk to a real estate professional before you decide whether to cash in.
-He or she will also be able to give you an idea of how much you should expect to get for your apartment.
+He or she will also be able to give you an idea of how much you should expect to get to your apartment.

 3. How long do I plan to stay in New York?